Omvoh by is a Prescription medication manufactured, distributed, or labeled by Eli Lilly and Company. Drug facts, warnings, and ingredients follow.

 OMVOH is contraindicated in patients with a history of serious hypersensitivity reaction to mirikizumab-mrkz or any of the excipients [see Warnings and Precautions (5.1)].

 Serious hypersensitivity reactions, including anaphylaxis during intravenous infusion, have been reported with OMVOH administration.
-Infusion-related hypersensitivity reactions, including mucocutaneous erythema and pruritis, were reported during induction [see Adverse Reactions (6.1)].
+Infusion-related hypersensitivity reactions, including mucocutaneous erythema and pruritus, were reported during induction [see Adverse Reactions (6.1)].
 If a severe hypersensitivity reaction occurs, discontinue OMVOH immediately and initiate appropriate treatment.

 OMVOH may increase the risk of infection [see Adverse Reactions (6.1)].